ryangautier1/06-Weather-Dashboard/README.md

 # 06-Weather-Dashboard

-This application uses the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities, and uses `localStorage` to store any persistent data.
+This application uses the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+The user may type a city located in the United States, and the weather for the day of the search, and a five day forecast, are displayed. `localStorage` is used to store search history data, and the search history is displayed beneath the search bar.
+The user may click on a search history item to search that city again.

 ## User Story